 Private healthcare allows expats to avoid the queues and complications of the public system, and also makes provision for more comforts and personal choice when it comes to doctors and facilities.
 For these reasons, there are also many Italians who opt to use the private system if they can afford to.

 Health insurance in Italy

 Expats who are EU nationals can use their European Health Insurance Card (EHIC) to gain access to public healthcare services in Italy.

 Non-EU expats will, however, need to formally register for the SSN.
 Expats who have their residence status finalised and have an Italian identity card (carta d’identità) are then able to apply for an Italian health insurance card (tessera sanitaria).

 In order to get an Italian health insurance card an expat would have to go to their nearest local health authority (Azienda Sanità Locale) and apply for the card, which will require various documents.
-This usually includes the expat’s residence permit, official identification and proof of employment, among others.
+This usually includes the expat’s residence permit, tax number, official identification and proof of employment, among others.

 Expats wanting to claim benefits for their families will require a family status certificate (certificato di stato di famiglia).

 After registering, applicants have to choose a family doctor and a paediatrician, if applicable.
 They are then issued with their Italian health insurance card, which must be presented in order to receive care under the SSN.
 These cards must be renewed every year.